vonfreiren/vonfreiren.github.io/_posts/2022-12-28-shops-for-the-modern-man-part-II.md

 background: '/img/posts/shops2/shops.jpg'
 thumbnail: '/img/posts/shops2/shops.jpg'
 image: '/img/posts/shops2/shops.jpg'
-description: "Apparel from Brazil, Denmark, Japan and Spain to add to your unique style"
+description: "Apparel from Brazil, Denmark, Japan and Spain to add to your unique style.
+Some shops that you should know for your next purchase"
 tags: Style
 lang: en